braiins/farm-monitor/README.md

 1. Clone the git repository git clone https://github.com/braiins/farm-monitor.git
 2. Go to the farm-monitor repository `cd farm-monitor`
 3. Define IP address ranges for the device discovery in the config file `./monitoring/metrics_exporter/metrics-exporter.toml`
-4. Run monitoring with the command `docker-compose up -d`
+4. Run monitoring with the command `docker compose up -d`
 5. Open URL http://localhost:3000 to see the Farm Dashboard in Grafana

 ## Farm Monitor Distribution